ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/xy_flash.md

 -66.39869200962218
 ```

-Currently, convenience modules exist for PH, PS and VT flashes.

-# Examples of using other flash computations

-Below is an example of each flash computation for a 1:1 molar mixture of isopentane and isobutane:
+An example of each remaining flash computation will be done with a a 1:1 molar mixture of isopentane and isobutane, using the Peng-Robinson equation of state with a constistent Twu alpha (`cPR`):

 ```julia
 julia> model = cPR(["isopentane","isobutane"],idealmodel = ReidIdeal)